 What is the difference between mobbing and bullying?
 Both are prevalent forms of Narcissistic Abuse that target a preferred scapegoat, target, or victim.
 In either case, there is a ring leader.
 If they are bullying they might be doing it alone, but when Abusers manage to recruit Flying Monkeys to help them harm, embarrass, shame, or frighten a target then they are, in essence, guilty of inciting a clear form of socially sanctioned abuse utilizing an effective terror tactic known as mobbing.
 The only difference between the two pop psychology definitions is in the size of the pack, not the nature of the predator(s).

 We all recognize the pattern and understand the cycle of abuse.
 A bully picks out a target who they either perceive as against them, weak, vulnerable or who they perceive in some way has offended them.
-They enlist the help of Flying Monkey followers and Enabling Henchmen to help them carry out attacks.
+They enlist the help of Flying Monkey followers and Enabling Henchmen to help them carry out attacks and smear campaigns.
 Some abuse may be situational and covert, while other parts of it are conducted very publicly to hurt.
 Active supporters take part in the bullying; passive supporters overlook abuse, minimize, and take great pleasure in being passive-aggressive enablers.
 Enablers and onlookers who get off on seeing other people’s pain will openly show signs of supporting both the abuse continuing and the Abuser.
 They tend to blame the victim for being abused, claiming the party being terrorized deserved it.

 Bullying (as a verb enacted by a single individual against another sentient being or group of beings or as mobbing) is Narcissistic Abuse, plain and simple.
 Back in the days of old, townspeople may have been rallied together and hyper-stimulated to act aggressively against a person or group readily identifiable by stereotype or common interest.
 Pitchforks, clubs, and other menacing weapons like lit torches were carried and brought to terrorize their person of interest.
 In modern times, schoolyard bullying starts the trend; toxic teens or adults acting like Flying Monkeys promoting the cause of a Narcissist or narcissistic person keep the cycle of Narcissistic Abuse going using behind the scenes gossip, stonewalling, snubbing, and cyber-bullying on social media.